The next Literacy Orientation will be June 14 and June 15, 2022. Click here to enroll now

 Students who attain a high school equivalency diploma are invited to attend graduation ceremonies.
 Graduation ceremonies are held each June at the Hilton Garden Inn, Watertown.

-Register now by calling the Adult Education Office (315-779-7220).
+Enroll now by using the link below or calling the Adult Education Office (315-779-7220).
 In Watertown, classes are held in the Adult Learning Center in either the Adult Literacy Classroom or Computer Lab, Monday through Friday, 9:00 a.m. – 3:00 p.m.
-In Lowville, classes are held at the Boak Education Center, Room 10, Monday and Wednesday, 1:00 p.m. – 4:00 p.m.